 We have seen the benefits of goal line technology since its introduction.
 In fact the only controversy we have had regarding it has been the fact that it is not being used in the Champions League.
 With video technology trials just around the corner we could eventually see referees being able to have a second look, or fellow officials having a closer look at ‘game changing’ incidents which is said to be; goals scored, penalties, red cards and mistaken identity.

 I do understand people’s worry that the game may change, may become slower with the introduction of more technology and the worry of too much of it.
+Plus, there are added worries with technology that might not have been considered before.
+Making sure there are many managed IT services out there available to keep new software in check is crucial to technology being a popular method of decision making.
 I find that you only start to bellow about introducing technology when a decision has gone against your team.
 Some people have mentioned what the NFL do with their ‘video goal judge’ who basically reviews any decisions which aren’t clear.
 However American football is very much a stop start sport, whereas football isn’t, which is what people love.
 Therefore the fear that people have over it is understandable.
 What I cannot comprehend is the people who to some extent want bad decisions to be made to make their vocal point of a match.
 It was said to me that people wouldn’t have much to talk about if extra technology is added.
 Talk about the game.
 Talk about the goals, or the lack of goals.
 You can discuss football without talking about how bad the officials were, and I for one prefer those conversations.

 Clarification or adjustments made to existing rules